wso2/k8s-wso2am-operator/scenarios/scenario-14/README.md

 #### Deploy Pattern-3 by overriding configurations

-Please follow the prerequisites section in scenario 10 to deploy Pattern- and execute the following command.
+Please follow the prerequisites section in scenario 10 to deploy Pattern-3 and execute the following command.

 ```
   kubectl apply -f wso2-apim.yaml